Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Abstract

-The matter distribution around galaxy clusters is distributed over several filaments, reflecting their positions as nodes in the large-scale cosmic web.
-The number of filaments connected to a cluster, namely its connectivity, is expected to affect the physical properties of clusters.
-Using the first \Euclid galaxy catalogue from the \Euclid Quick Release 1 (Q1), we investigate the connectivity of galaxy clusters and how it correlates with their physical and galaxy member properties.
-Around 220 clusters located within the three fields of Q1 (covering $\sim$ 63~$\mathrm{deg}^2$), are analysed in the redshift range $0.2\,<\,z\,<\,0.7$.
-Due to the photometric redshift uncertainty, we reconstruct the cosmic web skeleton, and measure cluster connectivity, in 2-D projected slices with a thickness of 170 comoving $h^{-1}\,\rm Mpc$ and centred on each cluster redshift, by using two different filament finder algorithms on the most massive galaxies ($M_\star > 10^{10.3}\,\si{\solarmass}$).
-In agreement with previous measurements, we recover the mass-connectivity relation independently of the filament detection algorithm, showing that the most massive clusters are, on average, connected to a larger number of cosmic filaments, consistent with hierarchical structure formation models.
-Furthermore, we explore possible correlations between connectivities and two cluster properties: the fraction of early-type galaxies and the S\'ersic index of galaxy members.
+{ The matter around galaxy clusters is distributed over several filaments, reflecting their positions as nodes in the large-scale cosmic web.
+The number of filaments connected to a cluster, i.e. its connectivity, is expected to affect the physical properties of clusters.
+Using the first \Euclid galaxy catalogue from the \Euclid Quick Release 1 (Q1), we investigated the connectivity of galaxy clusters and how it correlates with their physical and galaxy member properties.
+Around 220 clusters located within the three fields of Q1 (covering $\sim$ 63~$\mathrm{deg}^2$) were analysed in the redshift range $0.2\,<\,z\,<\,0.7$.
+Due to the photometric redshift uncertainty, we reconstructed the cosmic web skeleton, and measured the cluster connectivity, in 2D projected slices with a thickness of 170 comoving $h^{-1}\,\rm Mpc$ and centred on each cluster redshift, by using two different filament finder algorithms on the most massive galaxies ($M_\star > 10^{10.3}\,\si{\solarmass}$).
+In agreement with previous measurements, we recovered the mass-connectivity relation independently of the filament detection algorithm, showing that the most massive clusters are, on average, connected to a larger number of cosmic filaments, consistent with hierarchical structure formation models.
+Furthermore, we explored the possible correlations between connectivities and two cluster properties: the fraction of early-type galaxies and the S\'ersic index of galaxy members.
 Our result suggests that the clusters populated by early-type galaxies exhibit higher connectivity compared to clusters dominated by late-type galaxies.
 These preliminary investigations highlight our ability to quantify the impact of the cosmic web's connectivity on cluster properties with \Euclid. }

 \keywords{Cosmology: observations -- Galaxies: cluster: general -- large-scale structure of Universe -- Methods: statistical}

 \titlerunning{The role of cosmic web connectivity in shaping clusters} \authorrunning{Euclid Collaboration: C. Gouin et al.}